 The summer is a perfect time to visit the Highlands if you want to see the countryside.
 The warm weather allows full access to the country’s most spectacular scenery.
 Summer also has a full calendar of Highland Games, including the North Berwick International Highland Games, and the Cowal Gathering, the largest of the Games events.

 Related: Top Things to See in the Highlands

-Spring and summer is a great time to explore this area where you’ll discover friendly towns and picturesque villages, as well as the castles, abbeys, stately homes and museums that illustrate the exciting and often bloody history of the area.
+Spring and summer is a great time to explore this area.
+You’ll discover friendly towns and picturesque villages, as well as castles, old abbeys, stately homes, and museums that illustrate the exciting history of the area.

 It’s that history which is commemorated in the horse Common Ridings held every year by various towns from June-August.